 LTB ANDES is an open-source Python library for power system modeling, computation, analysis, and control, serving as the core simulation engine for the CURENT Large scale Testbed (LTB).
-It supports power flows calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
+It supports power flow calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
 ANDES implements a symbolic-numeric framework for rapid prototyping of differential-algebraic equation-based models.
 In this framework, a comprehensive library of models is developed, including the full second-generation renewable models.
 Models in ANDES have been verified with commercial software.

 New to ANDES?
-Check out the getting started guides.
+Check out the Getting Started guides.
 They contain tutorials to the ANDES command-line interface, scripting usages, as well as guides to configure ANDES and work with case files.

 The examples provide in-depth usage of ANDES in a Python scripting environment.
-Advanced usage and and power system studies are shown with explanation.
+Advanced usage and power system studies are shown with explanation.

 Model development guide

-Looking to implement new models, algorithms and functionalities in ANDES?
+Looking to implement new models, algorithms, and functionalities in ANDES?
 The development guide provides in-depth information on the design philosophy, data structure, and implementation of the hybrid symbolic-numeric framework.

 The API reference contains a detailed description of the ANDES package.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.